This Girl Escaped North Korea in order to live

 Cost of freedom

-She left Korea for that freedom, but that came with mental and severe physical harassment.
-I want to repeat this again; she was just 13 when all this happened.
-Even then, she never lost her hope.
-Taking control of your own life, that too at such young age, it is inspiring.
-We live in a protected society and don’t let our kids take anything into their hands until they are mature.
-Life is not all sunshine and rainbows.
-We learn that only when we are just enter the world in our late teens or early twenties, by then it might be too late.
-Life is a gift, no matter how hard it is, you have to fight for it.
+Yeonmi left North Korea for freedom, but it came with severe mental and physical harassment.
+Let me emphasize—she was just 13 when all this happened.
+Yet, she never lost hope.
+Taking control of her life at such a young age is truly inspiring.
+We live in a protected society, where we don’t let our kids handle much until they’re “mature.”
+But life isn’t all sunshine and rainbows.
+Most of us only start learning that when we step into the real world in our late teens or early twenties, and by then, it might be too late.
+Life is a gift, and no matter how tough it gets, you have to fight for it.

 Reunited with her sister(left) and mother(center) in China source

-In a search of freedom, she and her mother walked the entire desert to reach Mongolia.
-Where they were brought up by christen missionaries.
-They found a way to get into South Korean refugee camps.
-This part of her story is about achieving stability.
+In search of freedom, Yeonmi and her mother walked across the desert to reach Mongolia, where they were taken in by Christian missionaries.
+They eventually found a way into South Korean refugee camps.
+This part of her story is about finding stability.

 Gaining the ability to think